MileHacker Logo

 Preventing Altitude Sickness

-• Stay well hydrated, notably with water.
+• Stay in good health hydrated, especially with water.

 • Ascend gradually, allow your body to acclimatize.